m-kupiec/compendium-javascript/README.md

 Iterables can be looped over using `for...of` and work with spread `...` syntax (while array-likes cannot)

-Arrays and string are iterable
+Arrays and strings are iterable

 To make an object iterable:
 - Add `Symbol.iterator` method